Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Discussion

 \subsection{A Diagnostic Approach}

-TSD, with its unfortunate anagram, can be thought of as an ideological contagion that spreads through discourse.
+TSD (with its unfortunate anagram) can be thought of as an ideological contagion that spreads through discourse.
 Like a pathogen, its influence is not always immediately apparent.
 It can be challenging to detect because its tenets are often naturalized through repetition, eventually appearing as common sense.
 TSD can thus `infect' even the most well-intentioned efforts to tackle important issues, subtly shaping the framing of problems and limiting the range of considered solutions.

-Given this often subtle nature and the broad range of manifestations, developing a suitable diagnostic toolkit for identifying TSD becomes crucial.
-The methodology developed for this study functions like such a toolkit.
-It aims to move beyond intuition, offering a systematic method to detect TSD's presence, much like a trained medical professional uses specific tests to confirm a diagnosis rather than relying on general impressions.
-The quantitative metrics (TSD Adherence and Balance) provide quick tests, offering a rapid overview of a text to uncover broad patterns, identify outliers, and articulate well-supported hypotheses.
+Given its often subtle nature and the broad range of manifestations, developing a suitable diagnostic toolkit to identify TSD becomes crucial.
+The methodology developed for this paper functions like such a toolkit.
+It aims to move beyond intuition, offering a systematic methodology for detecting TSD, much as a trained medical professional uses specific tests to confirm a diagnosis rather than relying on general impressions.
+The quantitative metrics (TSD Adherence and Balance) provide quick tests that offer a rapid overview of a text, uncovering broad patterns and identifying outliers to articulate well-supported hypotheses.
 These quantitative insights inform the in-depth qualitative analyses that serve as more specialized diagnostic tests.
-These in-depth analyses examine the specific linguistic `symptoms' to confirm the presence of TSD and understand its distinct manifestation (e.g., benign, insidious, aggressive).
+These in-depth analyses examine specific linguistic `symptoms' to confirm the presence of TSD and understand its distinct manifestations (e.g., benign, insidious, overt, subtle).
 Just as an experienced doctor becomes progressively better at spotting diseases, TSD becomes easier to trace and critique once an analyst is sensitized to its discursive markers.

-The use of this metaphor is conscious and intentional.
-Metaphors are not merely literary and discursive tools; they are used in people's thought processes and, consequently, influence their actions \citep{lakoff_metaphors_2003}.
-Beyond illustrative purposes, the TSD diagnostic toolkit metaphor is intended to be drawn upon frequently when producing and interpreting discourse related to technology and its impact on society.